cmgoffena13/DE-Capstone-Portfolio-2/README.md

 ## Watermarking
 One of the challenges with The Guardian's API is that it only allowed to search through articles for a specific date.
 That means I could continuously query the API, but I would keep getting old results.
 I utilized the `webPublicationDate` timestamp field in the results to ensure only new articles were added to the kafka topic by maintaining a watermark timestamp and comparing the two fields.

+## Kafka

+## Flink

+## InfluxDB

+### Flink Custom Sink
+Unfortunately InfluxDB did not have an official Flink Connector, which meant I had to create my own.
+Ended up greatly expanding upon my knowledge of InfluxDB and how to use their Python SDK to create a custom sink.

+### InfluxDB Tags
+Learned quite a lot about time-series databases and how important it is to know the difference beween `tags` and `labels` in InfluxDB.
+Tags are indexed and labels are not.
+Tags allow filtering to occur, such as filtering to a specific stock ticker while labels are additional data that can be attached, similar to dimension attributes.